decred/politeia/README.md

 tables from the cache, re-create the tables, then populate the cache with the data that is in the politeiad git repositories.

+##### Building with repository version

+It is often useful to have version information from the repository where politeia was fetched and built from, such as the commit hash it is using.
+To accomplish this, politeia needs to be built with `go get` from outside of your local files.
+If you build using your local checked out repository, the build information will return `(devel)` instead of the actual version, since it was builded locally on your development environment.
+If built properly, and supposing politeia has a release of the version 1.0.0, it will return `v1.0.0-<date>-<short commit hash>`.
+This build version is logged on startup and returned from the version API call.

 ## Integrated Projects / External APIs / Official URLs

 * https://faucet.decred.org - instance of [testnetfaucet](https://github.com/decred/testnetfaucet)